 A little further on, we found a huge oak tree which was just like what I imagine the Faraway Tree to look like in the Enid Blyton book, The Enchanted Forest.
 Ettie was amazed by all of the little treasures on the forest floor and kept bending down to pick handfuls up to give them to me.
 I thought it looked a little bit like she was casting spells.

-Then we took it one step further and actually sat her in the tree, which she thought was hilarious shouting orders from her perch, but my Mam nearly had a heart attack.
+Then we took it one step further and actually sat her in the tree, which she thought was hilarious shouting orders from her perch, but my Mam who accompanied us on our trip nearly had a heart attack.